Obesity Prevention and Control Program

 - Supporting community physical activity events by making them fun and affordable for families.

-- Working with positive, physically active Alaska role models, including Olympic skiers Kikkan Randall, Holly Brooks, Lars Flora and national recognized athletes like NHL star Scotty Gomez.
+- Working with positive, physically active Alaska role models, including Olympic skiers Kikkan Randall, Holly Brooks, Lars Flora and nationally recognized athletes like NHL star Scott Gomez.

 DHSS Partnering with Healthy Futures

 Percent of Alaska Elementary School Children Participating in the Healthy Futures Physical Activity Challenge, 2011 – 2013

 The obesity program’s Play Every Day campaign partners with Healthy Futures to raise awareness about childhood obesity in Alaska and increase the amount of daily physical activity of Alaska children and their families.
 The national recommendation is that children get at least 60 minutes of physical activity every day for good health and maintaining a healthy weight.

 DHSS continues to work with Healthy Futures to help run the Healthy Futures Physical Activity Challenge.
 These challenges happen twice a year in Alaska elementary schools.
 Elementary-aged Students record their physical activities on simple log forms, turn those forms in at school, and win prizes for being active.
 The prizes promote physical activity.

 Significant increase in Healthy Futures participation